 March 17, 2021

-Previously known as Solomon Islands Graduate Intern Supervision and Support Project (SIGISSP), Solomon Islands’ leading medical education program has recently changed its name to Solomon Islands Medical Partnerships for Learning, Education and Research (SIMPLER), reflecting a range of exciting new offerings and capacity development goals.
+Previously known as SIGISSP (Solomon Islands Graduate Intern Supervision and Support Project), Solomon Islands’ national medical education program has changed its name to SIMPLER (Solomon Islands Medical Partnerships for Learning, Education and Research), reflecting an expansion of its educational scope and capacity development goals.

-Through SIMPLER, Australian Medical Professionals are sent to Solomon Islands to work side by side with local colleagues, helping supervise and train large numbers of foreign-trained medical graduates returning to Solomon Islands.
+Through SIMPLER, Australian volunteers are sent to Solomon Islands to work side by side with local colleagues, helping supervise and train large numbers of foreign-trained medical graduates returning to Solomon Islands.